-Kirk Cousins Deal Hasn’t Been Discussed by 49ers and Redskins
+Kirk Cousins Deal Hasn’t Been Discussed By 49ers And Redskins

 The past two years, the Washington Redskins have franchise tagged their quarterback Kirk Cousins.
-Last year had been deemed a one off, and many assumed they would agree to terms on a long term contract this off-season if Cousins’ performance stayed on the same level.
+Last year had been deemed a one off, and many assumed they would agree to terms on a long-term contract this off-season if Cousins’ performance stayed on the same level.

 However, after another stellar season, the Redskins opted to tag Cousins yet again.
 This immediately sparked a rumor that Cousins wanted out, and his logical landing spot was with the San Francisco 49ers.

-The 49ers are in dire need of a quarterback, and have been since Colin Kaepernick’s rapid regression began.
+The 49ers are in dire need of a quarterback and have been since Colin Kaepernick’s rapid regression began.
 Currently, the only quarterbacks on their roster are Brian Hoyer and Matt Barkley, both of whom signed with the team this off-season.
-Hoyer had success in Houston, and poses an interesting option as a stop gap solution.
+Hoyer had success in Houston and poses an interesting option as a stop gap solution.
 Meanwhile, Barkley—once a highly touted prospect out of USC—has shown flashes of potential in his time with the Eagles and the Bears, but neither are nearly the long term answer that Kirk Cousins would be.

 The other obvious element to this equation is new 49ers Head Coach Kyle Shanahan.
 While Shanahan most recently served as the Atlanta Falcons Offensive Coordinator, helping guide them to Super Bowl LI, he was also in the same position with the Redskins from 2010 to 2013.
 Not only did he coordinate the most successful season of Robert Griffin III’s career, but he also groomed Kirk Cousins into a viable starting option.